Kublai Khan: Later years

 Kublai Khan dispatched his grandson Gammala to Burkhan Khaldun in 1291 to ensure his claim to Ikh Khorig, where Genghis was buried, a sacred place strongly protected by the Kublaids.
 Bayan was in control of Karakorum and was re-establishing control over surrounding areas in 1293, so Kublai's rival Kaidu did not attempt any large-scale military action for the next three years.
 From 1293 on, Kublai's army cleared Kaidu's forces from the Central Siberian Plateau.

 After his wife Chabi died in 1281, Kublai began to withdraw from direct contact with his advisers, and he issued instructions through one of his other queens, Nambui.
 Only two of Kublai's daughters are known by name; he may have had others.
 Unlike the formidable women of his grandfather's day, Kublai's wives and daughters were an almost invisible presence.
 Kublai's original choice of successor was his son Zhenjin, who became the head of the Zhongshu Sheng and actively administered the dynasty according to Confucian fashion.
 Nomukhan, after returning from captivity in the Golden Horde, expressed resentment that Zhenjin had been made heir apparent, but he was banished to the north.
 An official proposed that Kublai should abdicate in favor of Zhenjin in 1285, a suggestion that angered Kublai, who refused to see Zhenjin.
-Zhenjin died soon afterwards in 1286, eight years before his father.
+Zhenjin died soon afterward in 1286, eight years before his father.
 Kublai regretted this and remained very close to his wife, Bairam (also known as Kokejin).

 Kublai became increasingly despondent after the deaths of his favorite wife and his chosen heir Zhenjin.
 The failure of the military campaigns in Vietnam and Japan also haunted him.
 Kublai turned to food and drink for comfort, became grossly overweight, and suffered gout and diabetes.
 The emperor overindulged in alcohol and the traditional meat-rich Mongol diet, which may have contributed to his gout.
-Kublai sank into depression due to the loss of his family, his poor health and advancing age.
+Kublai sank into depression due to the loss of his family, his poor health, and his advancing age.
 Kublai tried every medical treatment available, from Korean shamans to Vietnamese doctors, and remedies and medicines, but to no avail.
-At the end of 1293, the emperor refused to participate in the traditional New Years' ceremony.
+At the end of 1293, the emperor refused to participate in the traditional New Year's ceremony.
 Before his death, Kublai passed the seal of Crown Prince to Zhenjin's son Temür, who would become the next Khagan of the Mongol Empire and the second ruler of the Yuan dynasty.
 Seeking an old companion to comfort him in his final illness, the palace staff could choose only Bayan, more than 30 years his junior.
-Kublai weakened steadily, and on February 18, 1294, he died at the age of 78.
-Two days later, the funeral cortège took his body to the burial place of the khans in Mongolia.
+Kublai weakened steadily, and on 18 February 1294, he died at the age of 78.
+Two days later, the funeral cortège took his body to the burial place of the Khans in Mongolia.